-In addition, be sure to change the administration password of your router.
-Default passwords are well-known, and an intruder can use your administrator access to read or disable your security settings.
-To change the administrator password, see "Changing the Administrator Password" on page 2-14.
+Note: NETGEAR recommends that you change the administration password of your router.
+Default passwords are well known, and an intruder can use your administrator access to read or disable your security settings.
+For information about how to change the administrator password, see "Changing the Administrator Password" on page 2-22.